2013 Education Achievements

 * David Thompson, professor and chair of the department of educational leadership, received the Lifetime Achievement Award from the National Education Finance Conference, a community of scholars devoted to the study and improvement of education funding structures in the United States and other countries.
 The recognition applauds the efforts of individuals who devote their professional career and energy to funding education for all learners.
 February 2013.

-* The American Association of Colleges for Teacher Education is presenting Amanda Morales, assistant professor of curriculum and instruction, with its 2013 Outstanding Dissertation Award.
+* The American Association of Colleges for Teacher Education presented Amanda Morales, assistant professor of curriculum and instruction, with its 2013 Outstanding Dissertation Award.
 Morales was selected for her study of factors of resiliency, persistence and racial uplift among nontraditional, Latina English language learners in teacher education.
 February 2013.